Missing 3-Year-Old Boy Is Found Alive In Woods Of North Carolina

 As the hours passed, authorities feared that Casey, who weighs 25 pounds and stands 28 inches tall, wasn't dressed warmly enough for the weather conditions.

-"We did not give up, we were very persistent," Craven County Sheriff Chip Hughes told reporters Thursday night when he announced that Casey had been rescued.
+"We did not give up.
+We were very persistent," Craven County Sheriff Chip Hughes told reporters Thursday night when he announced that Casey had been rescued.
 "The little fella is happy and his parents are very happy, as well."

 Casey's mother, Brittany Hathaway, thanked everyone.
 "We just want to tell everybody that we're very thankful that you took the time out to come search for Casey and prayed for him."
 Tears filled her eyes as she said, "He is good.
 He's up and talking.
 He's already asked to watch Netflix."

-She held the arm of Chocowinity EMS Capt.
-Shane Grier, who found the boy in nearby woods after responding to a local's tip.
+She held the arm of Chocowinity Emergency Medical Services Capt.
+Shane Grier, who found the boy in nearby woods after responding to a local resident's tip.
 He said he heard Casey's voice, then "disentangled him from some briers he was hung up in."

 Casey had been asking for his mother, Hughes said.